Matrixcoffee/track-issue-208/README.md

 # Track issue 208
-Track changes in the body text of the [network wishlist issue].
+Track changes in the body text of the [matrix-appservice-irc] [network wishlist issue].

 ## What is this?
 1. The [network wishlist issue] in repository form.